Non-Opioid Treatments for PainAdmin2022-06-17T12:37:37-04:00

 Opioid Side Effects

-In addition to a concern for developing a dependency on opioid medication, there are side effects such as:
+In addition to a concern of developing a dependency on opioid medication, there are side effects such as:

 Nausea and vomiting.